Marumi Yamazaki

-Marumi Yamazaki (山崎 円美, Yamazaki Marumi) is a Japanese footballer who played as a midfielder.
-She plays for JEF United Chiba and has also played for the Japan national team.
+Marumi Yamazaki (山崎 円美, Yamazaki Marumi) is a Japanese former footballer who played as a midfielder.
+He played for JEF United Chiba and has also played for the Japan national team.
+Yamazaki is a trans man and played women's association football before transitioning after his retirement.

 Club career

 Yamazaki was born in Saitama Prefecture on June 9, 1990.
-When she was high school student, she played for her local club AS Elfen Sayama FC.
-After graduating from high school, she joined Albirex Niigata in 2009.
-In June 2016, she moved to AC Nagano Parceiro.
-In 2018, she moved to JEF United Chiba.
+When he was high school student, he played for his local club AS Elfen Sayama FC.
+After graduating from high school, he joined Albirex Niigata in 2009.
+In June 2016, he moved to AC Nagano Parceiro.
+In 2018, he moved to JEF United Chiba.
+He retired from professional soccer in 2023.

 National team career

 In March 2013, Yamazaki was selected Japan national team for 2013 Algarve Cup.
-At this competition, on March 6, she debuted against Norway.
-She played 4 games for Japan in 2013.
+At this competition, on March 6, he debuted against Norway.
+He played 4 games for Japan in 2013.

+Personal life

+In January 2026, Yamazaki came out as a transgender man and announced his marriage.